EMazarakis/Generative-AI-in-Graphics/README.md

 # Generative-AI-in-Graphics
-A summary of the master thesis with title Generative AI in-Graphics.
+A summary of the master thesis with title: ** Generative AI in-Graphics. **

 The structure of the thesis is mentioned in the following image:
 ![Thesis organization](/images/000.Thesis_Organization.png)